Voltage Source (Three-Phase)

 — the specified short-circuit power level.

-- the specified source X/R ratio.
+— the specified X/R source ratio.

-- the design impedance of the source.
+— the calculated resistance of the source.

-- calculated inductance of the source.
+— the calculated inductance of the source.

 Parameters